Prashant Kishor

-Prashant Kishor (Note: Pronounced /prəˈʃɑːnt kɪˈʃɔːr/ pruh-SHAHNT-_-ki-SHOR; /hi/) (born 20 March 1977), colloquially known as PK, is an Indian politician and a former political strategist.
+Prashant Kishor (Note: Pronounced /prəˈʃɑːnt kɪˈʃɔːr/ pruh-SHAHNT-_-ki-SHOR; /hi/) (born 20 March 1977), colloquially known as PK, is an Indian politician currently serving as the Member of Bihar Legislative Assembly representing Bankipur assembly constituency, Patna, Bihar.
+He is a former political strategist, political advisor, consultant, and the founder of the Jan Suraaj Party.
 He worked in public health in a United Nations funded programme for eight years before venturing into Indian politics and working as a political strategist.

 Kishor has worked as a successful political strategist for several political parties including the BJP, JD(U), INC, AAP, YSRCP, DMK and TMC.
 His first major political campaign was in 2011 to help Narendra Modi, then Chief Minister of Gujarat get re-elected to the CM Office for a third time in the Gujarat Assembly Elections 2012.
-However, he came to wider public attention when Citizens for Accountable Governance (CAG), an election-campaign group he conceptualised, helped the Narendra Modi-led Bharatiya Janata Party (BJP) win an absolute majority in the 2014 Lok Sabha election.
+In 2024, he launched the Jan Suraaj Party in Bihar and contested the 2025 Bihar Legislative Assembly election.
+In 2026, he won the by-election for Bankipur assembly constituency.

-Early life and career
+Early life

-Kishor was born on 20 March 1977 in Konar village of Rohtas district, Bihar to Shrikant Pandey, a physician and Sushila Pandey, a homemaker.
+Kishor was born on 20 March 1977, Konar village of Rohtas district, Bihar to Shrikant Pandey, a physician and Sushila Pandey, a homemaker.

 He later moved to Buxar where he completed his secondary education.
+He earned Bachelor of Business Administration degree from Department of Business Studies at University of Lucknow in 1999.
+Then he completed his Master of Healthcare Management (MHA) from Administrative Staff College of India (ASCI), Hyderabad SHMPD in Collaboration with Johns Hopkins University, USA & Hinduja Hospital in 2001-2003.

+Personal life

 Kishor is married to Jahnavi Das, a physician hailing from Guwahati, Assam.
 The couple have a son together.

+Work at United Nations

 Kishor worked in public health programmes funded by the United Nations for eight years till 2011.
 He worked as the head of social policy and planning at UNICEF in Chad, heading a UN aid mission, when he prepared a paper documenting economic prosperity and malnutrition in India.
-The paper reportedly was sent to then prime minister Manmohan Singh, and also caught the attention of Narendra Modi, the then chief minister of Gujarat, who invited Kishor for a meeting which with Kishor joining Modi’s team as a political strategist.
+The paper reportedly was sent to then prime minister Manmohan Singh, and also caught the attention of Narendra Modi, the then chief minister of Gujarat, who invited Kishor for a meeting which led to Kishor joining Modi's team as a political strategist.